Asher-Surber/01-Interactive-Fiction/README.md

 None

 # Future Development
-Much more story, as well as more items, and implementation of battles and events.
+Much more story, as well as more items, and implementation of levelling, battles, and other events.

 # Created By Asher Surber